 - the wellness resort Bad Ragaz profits from the hot water that wells up from the Tamina gorge.
 This gorge can be visited on foot.
 Other trip suggestions include a visit to the power plants of the ‘Kraftwerke Sargans’, to be reached by car in 15-20 minutes, and a ride up to the Pizol mountain by cable car.
 The valley station is located just north-west of the village;

 - Vaduz is the capital city of the mini-state Liechtenstein.
-The castle housing the royal family towers above the city, and is worth a hike up there.
+The castle housing the royal family towers above the city.
 In this historic town you’ll also find nice dining options, a national museum and an art museum.

 - located just south of Vaduz you’ll find the 2-star Landhaus am Giessen with free parking, rooms with views of the Vaduz castle and a rich breakfast buffet;